-Pumpkin is added to one of the puppies meals each day.
-It is good for both diarrhea or constipation.
+Pumpkin is added to one of the puppies' meals each day.
+It is good for both diarrhea and constipation.
 Make sure you use 100% pumpkin as Pumpkin pie blend contains squash and a lot of times, spices.

 Puppies, as well as adults, can have occasional diarrhea.
 Sometimes this is caused by adding treats into their diet to quickly as a puppy.
 This is what we give our puppies and adults when they have the occasional loose stool, after every worming, and after any kind of antibiotic treatment.
 It replaces the good bacteria that is lost as it is destroyed with antibiotics or worming.
 You can buy it at high end grocery stores like Fred Myers, or a health food store.
 Be sure to check the expiration date.

-Your puppy will have one of these bones,a knee cap when they go home.
+Your puppy will have one of these bones, a kneecap when they go home.
 Most times, if a dog was not taught to chew on bones while young, they may not chew on bones as an adult.
 If they have bones regularly, they will never need an expensive dental cleaning.
 Some vets can charge up to $500 for this service and the dog will be put under anesthesia.
-This type bone should only be given while they are puppies as they are weight bearing bones and can break an adult tooth.
+This type of bone should only be given while they are puppies as they are weight bearing bones and can break an adult tooth.
 Puppies do not have enough jaw strength.
 This brand can be ordered on www.petflow.com These bones are from beef grown, harvested and processed in Nebraska.